 Need a bottle of wine for a dinner or just fancy an evening out?
-Then 'wine' not head to Leytonstone's Theatre of Wine?
+Then why not head to Leytonstone's Theatre of Wine?

 Opening their first Theatre of Wine in Greenwich in 2002, and now having three across the Capital, wine tasting is at the heart of this quirky wine shop's business model.
 So we headed down to the Leytonstone branch to try it out!